Naz Hillmon: Professional career

+WNBA

+Atlanta Dream (2022–present)

 On April 11, 2022, Hillmon was drafted in the second round, 15th overall, by the Atlanta Dream in the 2022 WNBA draft.
 She became Michigan's highest WNBA draft pick ever, and the first Wolverine drafted since Tabitha Pool in 2005.
+During her rookie season with the Dream, Hillmon averaged 4.4 points and 5.1 rebounds in 34 games.
+She set Atlanta's franchise rookie rebounding record with 172, and ranked fifth in the league in rookie rebounding.

+During the 2025 WNBA season, Hillmon averaged 8.6 points and 6.2 rebounds for the Dream and made 53 three-pointers after hitting just one during her first three WNBA seasons.
+She came off the bench in 27 of the Dream's 44 games and set a franchise record by appearing in 150 consecutive games.
+She ranked second in the league with a +7.6 plus–minus per game.
+Following the season she was named the WNBA Sixth Player of the Year.

+WNBL

+On October 4, 2023, Hillmon signed a one-year contract with the Melbourne Boomers for the 2023–24 WNBL season.
+During her first year with the Boomers she averaged 15.1 points and 9.5 rebounds per game, and was named to the All-WNBL second-team.

+On October 3, 2024, Hillmon signed a contract with the Southside Flyers for the 2024–25 WNBL season.

+Unrivaled

+In March 2025, Hillmon was signed by Unrivaled to a relief player contract due to multiple lingering injuries within the league at the end of the 2025 season.

+On November 5, 2025, it was announced that Hillmon will play for Laces BC in the 2026 season.

 National team career

 Hillmon represented the United States at the 2018 FIBA Under-18 Women's Americas Championship, where she averaged 10.3 points and 5.7 rebounds per game and shot 67 percent in 18.2 minutes per game, and won a gold medal.
 Hillmon represented the United States at the 2019 FIBA Under-19 Women's Basketball World Cup where she was team captain.
 She started all seven games of the 2019 tournament, averaging 7.4 points and a team-high 7.6 rebounds per game and won a gold medal.
 On June 6, 2021, Hillmon was named to team USA for the 2021 FIBA Women's AmeriCup.
 During the tournament, Hillmon recorded one double-double, and averaged 11.8 points, 7.8 rebounds and 1.5 assists in 21.5 minutes per game, to help lead USA to a gold medal.